DrC0ns0le/RTXVideoProcessor/docs/PIPELINE_ARCHITECTURE.md

         ├─ Set AVIO flags (write, truncate for HLS)
         ├─ Handle pipe output (set binary mode on Windows) └─ avio_open2(&out.fmt->pb, outPath, ...)

+Additional muxer behaviors:

+- **ISO BMFF movflags**
+  - For MP4/fMP4 outputs (including HLS with fMP4), the muxer defaults include `+delay_moov` in addition to existing flags (e.g., `+faststart`, `+frag_keyframe`, `+default_base_moof`, `+write_colr`).
+Delaying the moov atom improves compatibility with codecs like EAC3 that require packet analysis before header writing.

+- **HLS output timestamp offset**
+  - `-output_ts_offset` is intentionally not applied to the HLS muxer.
+HLS segments start near zero to ensure reasonable `baseMediaDecodeTime` and better hls.js compatibility.
+Provide per-segment adjustments via `-hls_segment_options` if needed.

+- **Audio timestamping and muxing**
+  - PTS is derived from an internal `accumulated_audio_samples` counter to ensure sample-accurate timing and eliminate drift from resampling.
+  - When draining the FIFO at end-of-stream, the final frame is zero-padded to encoder frame size, but PTS advances only by the actual content samples to avoid overshoot.
+  - The output context tracks `last_audio_dts` for strict DTS monotonicity enforcement required by MP4/fMP4 muxers.
 ```

 ### Step 3.3: Configure Audio Processing